Working in retirement

 Work insured under the earnings-related pension acts

 Work done between the ages of 17 and 67 must be insured under an earnings-related pension act.
-The obligation to take out insurance ends when the person turns 68 years and concerns earnings that exceed a certain monthly limit (€61.37/month in 2021).
-If a retired person works, their earnings must also be insured, and they gain new pension for those earnings.
+The obligation to take out insurance ends when the person turns 68 years and concerns earnings that exceed a certain monthly limit (€65.26/month in 2023).
+If a retired person works, their earnings must also be insured, and they earn new pension for those earnings.

 Self-employment insured for earnings-related pension